Fitting an Outside Tap – DIY Plan for Spring 2020.

 - Spirit Level

 In a few of the How To’s that I shall share with you a bit further down.
 There’s alot of mention of Elbow, Plumbing Joints, Valves and Stop taps.
 Sound a little daunting to a plumbing newbie!
 Not to worry these are included in the readily available kits from your local plumbers merchant or hardware retailer.
 Best to Double check the kit with the how to, just to be on the safe side that you have everything needed.

-Research – How To Guides and Video’s – Fitting an Outside Tap.
+How To Guides and Video’s for Fitting an Outside Tap.

 Not sure about others, but the idea and the thought of tackling something new.
-Especially DIY, I become very anxious, nervous, very doubtful and lacking in confidence.
-Hence I read up into a task such as reading How To Guides and watching How To Videos on Youtube.
+Especially a DIY project such as this, I become very anxious, nervous, very doubtful and lacking in confidence.
+Hence I did a spot of research on a task such as reading How To Guides and watching How To Videos on Youtube.

 I’ve never attempted anything Plumbing related before other than the fitting of the pipes needed for a washing machine.
 Below I will list a few links for you that I’ve read through a few times and found usefull and helpful.